APT Targets

 Optional parameters:

-• Proper Motion: Enter these values if they are non-zero and relevant to your observation.
+- Proper Motion: Most targets are expected to have measured proper motions.
 Make sure the units are correct for the quantities you enter.
-You must also enter the correct Epoch (see below).
+If specifying a proper motion you must also enter the correct Epoch (see below).
+If you are certain your target has no proper motion then select the Negligible or Not Applicable checkbox.

 Below these parameters is the Background Target section that provides an optional check box where you can tell APT that observations of this target will require a separate background observation for use in data processing.
 If you have not yet entered the background target(s), the GUI box in this section will be empty.
 After you have entered the background targets, return to your science target and select the desired background target(s).
 (This information gets passed downstream to the data processing system.)
 See Specifying APT Background Targets for more information.